HeliosLang/compiler/README.md

 Function values aren't entirely first class: they can't be put in containers (so not in lists nor in any fields of a `data` type).

+### Design principles
+* The DSL is a C-like language, so it can be read by almost any programmer.
+* Whitespace is insignificant.
+* For everything there should be one, and only one, obvious way of doing it.
+* Every symbol has only one function.
+* Brackets are only used for types (List-type and perhaps at some point in the future parametric types).
+Brackets aren't used for indexing.
+* Semi-colons are operators and are part of assignment expressions.
+They can't be used as separators.
+* Similarly the equals-sign is part of assignment expressions, and can't be used in other syntax.
+* Because expressions can contain assignments all distinct expressions must be clearly separately scoped (inside parentheses or braces).
+* The colon and comma act as separators, never as operators.
+* No name shadowing, no keyword shadowing.
+* Every variable declaration must be fully typed.
+* No type aliases as some users might expect automatic up-and-down-casting, and others won't expect that.
+* Every local and every global variable/construct (including function arguments) must be used when main() is called.
+Unused variables must be eliminated from the source-code.
+* All data types inside a union type must also be used.
+* `const` declarations guarantee complete compile-time evaluation.
+Expressions are otherwise never simplified/optimized during compilation.

 ### Untyped Plutus-Light
 Plutus-Light is a typed language, and is internally converted into untyped Plutus-Light before final compilation into (untyped) Plutus-Core.

 Untyped Plutus-Light is essentially an expansion of all the operators and all the semi-builtin functions (semi-builtin functions are builtins provided by typed Plutus-Light, but not by Plutus-Core).